-Testosterone MDTS is our patent protected, transdermal investigational product candidate being developed for the treatment of HSDD in women.
-The active ingredient in Testosterone MDTS is the synthetic version of the testosterone that is present naturally in humans.
+LuramistTM (Testosterone MDTS) is our patent protected, transdermal investigational product candidate being developed for the treatment of HSDD in women.
+The active ingredient in Luramist is the synthetic version of the testosterone that is present naturally in humans.

-Testosterone MDTS utilizes a proprietary, metered-dose transdermal spray, or MDTS, applicator that delivers a precise amount of testosterone to the skin.
+Luramist utilizes a proprietary, metered-dose transdermal spray, ("MDTS"), applicator that delivers a precise amount of testosterone to the skin.
 We licensed the U.S. rights for this product from Acrux in 2004.
 The metered spray enables patients to apply a precise dose of testosterone for transdermal delivery.
 The applied dose dries in approximately 60 seconds and becomes invisible.
-Secondary contact is not required to rub or spread the application.
-Acrux's studies have demonstrated that the Testosterone MDTS system delivers sustained levels of testosterone in women over a 24-hour period, achieves an increasing number of satisfying sexual events, and results in substantially lower rates of application site skin irritation than reported in women using testosterone patches.
+Acrux's independent studies have demonstrated that the Luramist system delivers sustained levels of testosterone in women over a 24-hour period and achieves an increasing number of satisfying sexual events.

-We believe that our Testosterone MDTS product has significant advantages over patches and other transdermal gels that are being developed for this indication.
-The Testosterone MDTS spray allows for discreet application, unlike patches that are visible and topical gels that can be messy.
+We believe that our Luramist product candidate has significant advantages over patches and other transdermal gels that are being developed for this indication.
+The Luramist spray allows for discreet application, unlike patches that are visible and topical gels that can be messy.
 We believe that the patented MDTS delivery technology should prevent others from commercializing competitive therapies utilizing a spray delivery technology.